 The polar pattern of your microphone has to be perfect for the recording situation.
 You need to make sure your microphone stand is holding the mic steadily.

-You even have to make sure that your microphone has a wide frequency-range to pick up a variety of vocal tones.
+You even have to ensure that your microphone has a wide frequency range to pick up a variety of vocal tones.

-When you’re juggling all of these things, it’s easy to forget about protecting against plosives.
-These pesky sounds are almost impossible to get rid of in the editing process, and once they’re on your recording, they are there to stay!
+When juggling all these things, it’s easy to forget about protecting against plosives.
+These annoying sounds are almost impossible to eliminate in the editing process, and once they’re on your recording, they are there to stay!

 But what’s the best way to keep your recording plosive-free?
 The answer is simple – use a pop filter.